cstrainge/sorth/README.md

 boolean `show_run_code` - Will show the interpreter's bytecode as its being executed.

 `show_word` word_name - Will print the bytecode for a given word.
 (If it's not a word defined in C++).
-Normally only word indicies are stored in the byte code.
+Normally only word indices are stored in the byte code.
 But this word will attempt to resolve and print the names for all execute instructions.
 For example `show_word if` will produce something like: